 Resources

-The Conversation Project - Not sure how to start talking to your parents about end-of-life care?
+The Conversation Project - not sure how to start talking to your parents about end-of-life care?
 There’s a whole nonprofit for that.

 The Dinner Party - a platform for grieving 20-, 30-, and early 40-somethings to find peer community and build lasting relationships